 Approvals will be granted for a period of 12 months only.

-Your approval will be revoked immediately if the number of gaming machines being operated exceeds 224 or 75, depending on which category your approval sits within.
+Approval will be revoked immediately if the number of gaming machines being operated exceeds the number of machines connected to CMS in the table above.

 No. If you hold 21 or more GMEs, but you are operating zero (0) gaming machines at your venue, you are automatically exempted from having RGOs on duty.
 This is because RGOs must be on duty when gaming machines are operating at the premises.